-Disclaimer: The Manitoba Museum opened its doors in 1970 and understand that many parts of the Museum are due for renewal.
-We appreciate your patience as the Museum continues to address outdated infrastructure as funding allows.
+Disclaimer: The Manitoba Museum opened its doors in 1970 and understands that many parts of the Museum are due for renewal.
+We appreciate your patience as the Museum continues to address outdated infrastructure.

-Rupert Avenue is the main entrance to the Manitoba Museum and includes a ramp and stairs to the Museum lobby.
+Rupert Avenue (Entrance Open) – Main entrance to the Manitoba Museum and includes a ramp and stairs to the Museum lobby.

-Main Street has a secondary entrance with stairs.
+Main Street (Entrance Open) – Secondary entrance with stairs.
 It is not wheelchair accessible.

-Lily Street has a fully accessible entrance which includes a series of ramps and a small lift to get you to the Planetarium and Science Gallery level.
+Lily Street (Entrance Open) – Secondary entrance with a fully accessible entrance including a series of ramps and a small lift to get you to the Planetarium and Science Gallery level (Concourse Hallway).
 The main floor galleries can then be accessed using the tower elevator.

 We regret that there are no accessible parking spots in front of the Manitoba Museum or in Rupert Avenue lot across from the main Museum entrance.
 This is an accessibility issue that we are actively working on resolving.
 Please note that the Museum does not own or operate any of the lots in the vicinity and public parking availability may vary.
 There is a loading zone beside the main Museum entrance on Rupert Avenue where visitors can be dropped off or picked up.

 The main floor and lower Concourse level are connected by an elevator in the Museum lobby.
 A small lift connects the Lily Street entrance to the Concourse level.
 An elevator in the Hudson’s Bay Company Gallery brings visitors up to the Nautical Balcony for a unique view of the Nonsuch.